chrisbrickey/space-races/README.md

 ## To run this program
 *The backend logic in Python is complete so game can be run from command line.*
 * From command line: `python game.py`
-* In the near future, on the web: `https://gentle-headland-63964.herokuapp.com/`
+* In the future, on the web: `https://gentle-headland-63964.herokuapp.com/`

 ## Wireframe Samples